Centrality (CENNZ) Trading Down 7.5% Over Last Week

 According to CryptoCompare, “Centrality is a Blockchain incubator designed to help users' applications being scaled.
 It is a decentralized mechanism that provides users with 12 months access to Centrality platform and components as well as an office space at Crypto-Hill, co-located with Centrality, with up to 6 months' rent-free.
 Centrality Token is an Ethereum-based (ERC20) cryptocurrency developed by Centrality.
 It is used as a medium of exchange value within the platform.
 The CENNZ concedes users the access to Centrality related services and can be used to pay monthly access fees to Dapps issuers. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Centrality directly using US dollars.
-Investors seeking to trade Centrality should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Centrality using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Centrality directly using US dollars.
+Investors seeking to acquire Centrality should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Centrality using one of the aforementioned exchanges.

 Receive News & Updates for Centrality Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Centrality and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.